30 Sep Core Lithium to deliver Northern Territory’s first lithium mine after FID

 “The project and FID are underpinned by high-grade lithium deposits that have the potential to support long-term lithium supply from Northern Australia, quality lithium offtake partners and a highly engaged and supportive NT Government.”

 After raising more than US$180 million from institutional investors, Core is fully funded for the project.
-Meanwhile, China’s Gangfeng Lithium has signed a four-year offtake agreement with Core and agreed to provide $24.5 million in new equity.
+Meanwhile, China’s Ganfeng Lithium has signed a four-year offtake agreement with Core and agreed to provide $24.5 million in new equity.